-Mark 9:4, “Elijah appeared to them along with Moses; and they were talking with Jesus.
+Mark 9:4-6, “Elijah appeared to them along with Moses; and they were talking with Jesus.
 5Peter said* to Jesus, “Rabbi, it is good for us to be here; let us make three tabernacles, one for You, and one for Moses, and one for Elijah.”
-6For he did not know (OUK OIDA) what to answer; for they became terrified.”
+6For he did not know (OUK – οὐκ / OIDA – οἶδα) what to answer; for they became terrified.”

 NIPTO does not mean a bath in regards to salvation as noted previously, but emphasizes the washing of moment by moment confession of sins, rebounding, 1 John 1:9.

-The principle here is that if Peter refuses our Lord’s washing of his feet he will remain at the table with dirty feet.
-This is like trying to serve the Lord while you are out of fellowship, or like trying to GAP it while you are out of fellowship.
-When you are out of fellowship you can only produce human good at best, and cannot produce anything on the basis of Bible doctrine.
+The principle here is that if Peter refuses our Lord’s washing of his feet, he will remain at the table with dirty feet.
+This is like trying to serve the Lord while you are out of fellowship, or like trying to Grace Apparatus for Perception (GAP) it while you are out of fellowship.
+When you are out of fellowship, you can only produce human good at best, and cannot produce anything on the basis of Bible doctrine.
 That is the object lesson our Lord is teaching.
 This is not a salvation lesson, it is not a lesson of positional sanctification.
 It is a lesson of the confession of your sins, it is a lesson of experiential sanctification.

-Jesus answers him with a third class conditional if, maybe yes, maybe no, by combining EAN and the Aorist Active Subjunctive of NIPTO showing that Peter does have volition.
-He can decide whether to allow the Lord to wash His feet or not, just as you and I decide to use the rebound technique or not.
+Jesus answers him with a third-class conditional “if,” maybe yes, maybe no, by combining EAN – ἐὰν (eh-an’) and the Aorist Active Subjunctive of NIPTO showing that Peter does have volition.
+He can decide whether to allow the Lord to wash His feet or not; just as you and I decide to use the rebound technique or not.

-Without the confession of your sins you cannot walk in the righteousness of God.
-You will not be in fellowship with the God the Holy Spirit and can not produce the Fruit of the Spirit, divine good production, 1 John 1:5-10; Eph 5:6-18; Gal 5:13-26.
+Without the confession of your sins, you cannot walk in the righteousness of God.
+You will not be in fellowship with God the Holy Spirit and cannot produce the Fruit of the Spirit, Divine good production, 1 John 1:5-10; Eph 5:6-18; Gal 5:13-26.

 1 John 1:5-10, “This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.
 6If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; 7but if we walk (cleansing of the feet) in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
 8If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
 9If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse (wash our feet) us from all unrighteousness.
 10If we say that we have not sinned, we make Him a liar and His word is not in us.”

-The word cleanse here is KATHARIZO.
+The word “cleanse” here is KATHARIZO – καθαρίζω (k-ath-ar-id’-zo).
 Joseph Thayer defines it as: